 The primary purpose of financial aid is to provide assistance to students who, without such aid, would find it difficult to attend college successfully.
 Motlow College adheres to a nationally established policy and philosophy of financial aid for education.
 Basically, this policy is that students and parents have the first responsibility for financing an education.
 However, when it is determined that a family cannot meet the educational costs, then financial assistance is available.
 All students are encouraged to apply for aid if they feel they have the need.
-To determine if there is need for assistance, Motlow College recommends filing the ACT Family Financial Statement or the TSAC Application for Federal and State Student Aid which take into consideration the factors which affect a family's financial status.
+To determine if there is need for assistance, Motlow College recommends filing the Free Application for Federal Student Aid which takes into consideration the factors which affect a family's financial status.

-The Financial Aid Office is located in the Administration Building.
-The Director of Financial Aid is available during posted Hours to discuss any student's financial need with him/her and to help with the necessary aid application.
+The Financial Aid Office is located in Forrester Student Center.
+The Dean of Admissions and Records and Financial Aid is available during posted hours to discuss any student's financial need with him/her and to help with the necessary aid application.
 The application can be obtained in the Financial Aid Office, Extended Services Office, or in the local high school Guidance Office.
 All information received in the Financial Aid Office is kept in strictest confidence.

 The college provides financial assistance to students through four basic sources: employment, grants, loans, and scholarships.
 Most of these funds come from programs sponsored by the federal and state governments.
 In order to be entitled to receive federal and/or state student assistance benefits, a student must maintain satisfactory progress in the course of study he/she has selected.
-More detailed information on aid programs and student rights and responsibilities is available in the publication, "Student Comsumer's Guide to Financial Aid," available in the Financial Aid Office.
+More detailed information on aid programs and student rights and responsibilities is available in the publication, "Student Consumer's Guide to Financial Aid," available in the Financial Aid Office.